Consultation and Discussion Papers

 Case Management and Default Judgment/Formal Proof Reforms

 After a long period of consultation, the High Court Amendment Rules (No 2) 2012 have been made and the changes to the case management and default judgment rules will come into effect on 4 February 2013.
-Please check the New Zealand legislation website (www.legislation.govt.nz), where the new rules will be uploaded.
+Please check the New Zealand legislation website (www.legislation.govt.nz), where the new rules have been uploaded.

 Please refer to the previous papers and draft rules issued by the Committee: